pimbrouwers/Validus/README.md

 ## Combining Validators

-Complex validator chains and waterfalls can be created by combining validators together using the `GroupValidator` API.
+Complex validator chains and waterfalls can be created by combining validators together using the `ValidatorGroup` API.

 ```f#
 open System.Net.Mail